openhab/openhab-python/README.md

 # yum install patchelf
 ```

-After these steps, venv setup is done and will be detected automatically during next openhab restart.
+After these steps, venv setup is done and will be detected automatically during next openHAB restart.

 ::: tip VEnv note
 Theoretically you can create venvs with a native python installation too.
 But it is strongly recommended to use graalpy for it.
 It will install a "special" version of pip in this venv, which will install patched python modules if available.
 This increases the compatibility of python modules with graalpython.